 Step 1: Choose the download that’s right for you

 However, we’re focusing on Google Earth Pro, a more versatile and complete option that’s designed to be downloaded to your desktop.
-Scroll all the way down until you see the heading that says Create maps with advanced tools.
-Here, you should see an option to Download Earth Pro on desktop.
+Scroll all the way down until you see the heading that says Create Maps with Advanced Tools.
+Here, you should see an option to Download Earth Pro on Desktop.
+Click on this option.

 This should give you the right download for your operating system.
 However, you can troubleshoot the installation for Windows or Mac on this webpage if you need to.
 Note that Earth Pro is also compatible with Linux systems.